Full Tilt Poker Founders

 In 2001, Ferguson bagged the $1,500 Omaha Hi Lo Split bracelet, and two years later he won another two bracelets in another Omaha event, followed by the $2K Limit Hold ‘em and Seven Card Stud event at the WSOP 2003.

-Keen to use his clout to advance quality poker online, Ferguson teamed up with fellow poker players such as Phil Ivey and Howard Lederer to launch Full Tilt Poker in 2004.
+Eager to use his status to advance quality poker online, Ferguson teamed up with fellow poker players to launch Full Tilt Poker in 2004.
+He continued to push for the development and evolution of online poker.

-Ferguson continues to push for the development and evolution of online poker and regularly contributes to articles and publications on the subject.
-He has managed to demonstrate the importance of bankroll management by turning $0 into $10,000 through his $10K Challenge, educating a new generation of talented online poker players.
+He also regularly contributed to articles and publications on the subject.
+He managed to demonstrate the importance of bankroll management by turning $0 into $10,000 through his $10K Challenge, educating a new generation of talented online poker players.

-Ferguson continues to do well on the live poker tournament circuit, winning the 2008 NBC Heads Up Championship, taking down two finishes in the 2008 World Series of Poker event and a second place finish in the Aussie Millions $10K HORSE event in 2009.
+Ferguson also continued to do well on the live poker tournament circuit, winning the 2008 NBC Heads Up Championship, taking down two finishes in the 2008 World Series of Poker event, and a second place finish in the Aussie Millions $10K HORSE event in 2009.

-Ferguson finished sixth in the 2009 LA Poker Classic, winning himself a quarter of a million dollars and fifteenth in the 2009 WSOP Europe No Lmit Hold ‘em event.
+He finished sixth in the 2009 LA Poker Classic, winning himself a quarter of a million dollars, and fifteenth in the 2009 WSOP Europe No Limit Hold ‘em event.

 Ferguson is also proud of his other talents in life, such as ballroom dancing and stock trading.
-He also has plans to return to academia (where he spent many years) to become a professor like his father.
-If Ferguson’s track record is anything to go by, his determination to do whatever he wants in life will definitely pay off.
+It’s believed he has plans to return to academia (where he spent many years) to become a professor like his father.